crollins18/intro-linux-scripting/modules/module1.md

 fi
 ```

-An easy way to understand `if` statements is that they take the form of “if <condition> is true, do these commands.” `Else-if` statements mean “if <condition> is true, do these statements, otherwise, check if <other condition> is true and do those statements.”
+An easy way to understand `if` statements is that they take the form of “if <condition> is true, do these commands.” `Else if` statements mean “if <condition> is true, do these statements, otherwise, check if <other condition> is true and do those statements.”
 Else statements mean that “if <condition> is true, do these commands, but if it is not true, do these other commands.”

 ```danger
 ```